braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/email_settings.md

 - **Use workspace default**: Uses the **Email Unsubscribe Header** settings set in **Email Preferences**.
 Any changes made to this setting will apply to all messages.
 - **Unsubscribe globally from all emails**: Uses the Braze default one-click unsubscribe header.
 Users who click the unsubscribe button will have their global email subscription state set to "Unsubscribed".
 - **Unsubscribe from specific subscription group**: Uses the specified subscription group.
 Users who click the unsubscribe button will be unsubscribed from the selected subscription group.
-    - When selecting a subscription group, add the Subscription Group filter in **Target Audience** to  only target users who are subscribed to this specific group.
-This is important that the subscription group selected for one-click unsubscribe must match the subscription group you’re targeting.
-If there is a mismatch, then you may risk
+    - When selecting a subscription group, add the **Subscription Group** filter in **Target Audiences** to only target users who are subscribed to this specific group.
+The subscription group selected for one-click unsubscribe must match the subscription group you’re targeting.
+If there is a mismatch, then you may risk targeting users who are are subscribed.
 - **Exclude unsubscribe**
 - **Custom:** Adds your custom one-click unsubscribe URL for you to process unsubscribes directly.